chef-boneyard/chef-web-docs-2016/step_manage_webui/step_manage_webui_policy_client_reset_key.rst

 ..
 This is an included how-to.

-To regenerate a |chef validator| key:
+To regenerate a client key:

 #.
 Open |webui|.
 #.
 Click |webui policy|.
 #.
 Click |webui policy_client|.
 #.
-Select a key.
+Select a client key.
 #.
 Click the |webui tab_details| tab.
 #.
 Click |webui button_reset_key|.
 #.
 In the |webui db_reset_key| dialog box, confirm that the key should be regenerated and click the |webui button_reset_key| button: